fab-log/ticker/README.md

   - audio on / off
   - fullscreen
   - update interval
-- simple formatting including bold and italic text, line breaks
+- simple formatting including lists, bold and italic text, line breaks
 - automatic in text detection for urls, email addresses, and phone numbers
 - translate text to morse code by adding `[morse]` to the end of a message